Theastralcrab/Theastralcrab/README.md

 My sona(s)!

-Hummer5718 - TSFTL (Also a PEAK ARG)
+Hummer5718 - TSFTL (Also peak)

-Moenella, Ze, Regect, Se/Seth - AReGect + an AU of Fake Ze heh 👀
+Moenella, Ze, Regect, Se/Seth - AReGect + an AU of Fake Ze heh 👀 (Also peak)

-D3rlord3/Derek, The King in Yellow/Hastur, Averythemayo/Avery - SF/DAWTDE (A PEAK Minecraft ARG)
+D3rlord3/Derek, The King in Yellow/Hastur, Averythemayo/Avery - SF/DAWTDE (PEAK)

 Arthur Lester - Malevolent Podcast (Peak podcast also relating to the King in Yellow)